the-prism/website/Aurora/Library/Characters/Sara-Vasquez.md

 She was able to make object levitate around her, much more easily and strongly than other children they had seen before.
 No one believed she would develop her abilities further.

-Whe she attended school she eventually managed to develop bonds with other children that were force sensitive easily, she had no trouble making friends.
+When she attended school she eventually managed to develop bonds with other children that were force sensitive easily, she had no trouble making friends.
 Se eventually realized that she could affect minds with the force.
 Those that we less strong with the force could be easily influenced and she became able to read their minds.
 She tried to be discrete as much about this ability, no one since the jedi went extinct ever came close to her abilities.